MJTemple/qsogen/README.md

 The model also requires some additional input files, which are:

-4. `qsosed_emlines.dat`
+4. `qsosed_emlines_20210625.dat`

-the emission line templates,
+the emission line templates, with columns
+[wavelength in A, median line template, reference continuum, high-EW template, high-blueshift template, narrow line template],

 5. `S0_template_norm.sed`

-the S0 galaxy template from SWIRE, and
+the S0 galaxy template from SWIRE, with columns [wavelength in A, f_lambda], and

 6. `pl_ext_comp_03.sph`

-the Quasar extinction curve.
+the Quasar extinction curve, with columns [wavelength in A, E(lambda-V)/E(B-V)].

 If you want to generate synthetic photometry using `model_colours.py`, you also need filter response files in the same directory, which must have the form [wavelength in A, filter response].